 Transfer of Chinese industries to Pakistan: Ahsan directs officials to identify sites for Model SEZs

-Minister for Planning, Development, and Special Initiatives Ahsan Iqbal on Wednesday directed the officials concerned to identify suitable sites for the establishment of Model Special Economic Zones for the relocation of Chinese industries to Pakistan, Radio Pakistan reported.
+Planning minister Ahsan Iqbal on Wednesday directed the officials concerned to identify suitable sites for the establishment of Model Special Economic Zones (SEZs) for the relocation of Chinese industries to Pakistan, an official statement read.

-Senior officials and representatives from relevant institutions, including the Board of Investment (BOI), attended the meeting chaired by the planning minister to review the progress.
+Senior officials and representatives from relevant institutions, including the Board of Investment (BOI), attended the meeting chaired by the planning minister to review the progress, the Ministry of Planning, Development & Special Initiatives said in the statement.

 PM Shehbaz approves joint venture to transfer Chinese industries to Pakistan

-The BOI presented a comprehensive briefing, outlining potential sites and associated policy requirements for SEZs.
+The BOI presented a comprehensive briefing, outlining potential sites and associated policy requirements for SEZs, it added.

 In his remarks, Ahsan Iqbal stressed the urgency of enhancing government-to-government (G2G) collaboration with China, highlighting Pakistan’s commitment to providing land for Chinese industries.